aasim2390/Generative-AI/n8n/01_prompts.md

 Provide specific background information relevant to the task.

+Think of contextual prompting like giving your friend extra background before asking them to do something.
+If you only say: *“Write an essay” → they’ll be confused.*
+But if you add context: *“Write a 200-word essay about space, for 5th graders, using fun examples”* → now they know exactly how to shape the answer.

+That’s what **contextual prompting** does for AI: **you set the stage so the AI responds the way you want.**

 **Example:**
 ```
 Context: You're writing for a tech blog aimed at beginners who have never coded before.